 Poor dynamic hip stability can be identified by excessive hip adduction, internal rotation, or tight hip flexors.
 Poor pelvic/trunk stability can be identified by a crossover step pattern, pelvic drop, or lateral trunk lean, which is indicative of strength deficits in the glutes.
 Running or squatting with knees over toes, the heels coming off the ground, or with excessive upright posture through the trunk, places increased strain on anterior knee due to preferred quadriceps movement patterns.
 These three are very common movement pattern deficiencies which can lead to injuries during running.

 Below is a chart highlighting the top 12 running-related injuries.
 The body is complex and everyone is different.
 This chart can be a useful way to understand how each of these deficits can add up to cause a certain diagnosis.
 Runners will benefit from a thorough assessment to identify these areas in need of improvement to prevent injury, rather than wait until an injury occurs.
 It is much easier to manage these deficits prior to injury, which may not require an alteration in training.
 We offer a full evaluation of strength, ROM, flexibility, and running assessment to find any deviations that may be placing you at a higher risk for injury.

 Interested in learning more about your stride to optimize your movement efficiency?
 Come in for a running eval to improve your performance and decrease risk of injury!
-We start by measuring your ROM and strength, film your running form in slow motion, measure the angles of your joints to see how well you are absorbing shock, and provide feedback to make adjustments to form to optimize movement efficiency.
-Good luck in your training and remember to run FAST!
+We start by measuring your ROM and strength, film your running form in slow motion, measure the angles of your joints.
+The purpose of this is to see how well you are absorbing shock, and provide feedback to optimize movement efficiency.
+Good luck in your training and to connect with us for more tips!